haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

     - Once they have seen the results, be able to filter all the results on another field
   - Searchable
     - Search this field
+- **Notes**
+  - When adding next steps that rely on previous step attributes, add dynamic fields!
+Ensure that you click the dynamic button and select the fields.

 ## API Management (APIM)
 - Your API's should be protected by a front-end so access is controlled for the API.
 Can have front-end protect multiple backend APIs